shelltar/acc/README.md

 ACC does not require KernelSU/Magisk.
 Any root solution works, as long as busybox is installed.

-Use `/dev/.vr25/acc/acca` instead of regular `acc`.
+Use `/dev/acca` instead of regular `acc`.
 It's optimized for front-ends, guaranteed to be readily available after installation/upgrades and significantly faster than its `acc` counterpart.
-`acca --set prop1=bla prop2="bla bla" ...` runs asynchronously (non-blocking mode) - meaning, multiple instances of it work in parallel.
+Additionally, `/dev/acca --set prop1=bla prop2="bla bla" ...` runs asynchronously (non-blocking mode) - meaning, multiple instances of it work in parallel.

 It may be best to use long options over short equivalents - e.g., `--set charging_switch=` instead of `-s s=`.
 This makes code more readable (less cryptic).

-Include provided descriptions of ACC features/settings in your app(s).
+Include provided descriptions of ACC features/settings in your front-end.
 Provide additional information (trusted) where appropriate.
-Explain settings/concepts as clearly and with as few words as possible.
+Explain settings/concepts as clearly and as concisely as possible.

 Take advantage of acc exit codes.
 Refer back to `SETUP/USAGE > [Terminal Commands](#terminal-commands) > Exit Codes`.